vivaansinghvi07/dreamberd-interpreter/README.md

 ```
     - It is impossible to evaluate the expression on the right side of the `name` declaration after the print statement.
 Additionally, doing so doesn't account for possible renaming of keywords.

+### Storing Public Global Variables

+To store public globals, the following steps are taken:
+- On the user's side, open a GitHub issue with a title of the format `Create Public Global: {name};;;{confidence}` and the body containing the pickled version of the value.
+- Then, run a GitHub workflow that puts the issue body into a file under `global_objects/` and add an entry to `public_globals.txt` that contains the `name;;;id;;;confidence`
+- Finally, to retrieve these values, the content of each of these files is fetched and converted back into values.